stackgl/webgl-workshop/exercises/intro-scissor/README.md

 # Scissor tests and capabilities

-Sometimes it is useful to split the drawing buffer into smaller pieces, for example when rendering split screen effects or updating a portion of an image.
-To do simplify doing this, WebGL supports a feature called the *scissor test* which clips out all of the screen but a rectangle.
-To turn on the *scissor test*, you first call the following method on the WebGL context:
+Sometimes it is useful to split the drawing buffer into smaller pieces, for example when updating a portion of an image.

+The scissor test is similar to `gl.viewport`, with the key difference being that it doesn't change the position of the edges of an image.
+So, while changing the viewport is similar to resizing an image, a scissor test is similar to cropping an image.

+To turn on the *scissor test*, you first call the following method on the WebGL
+context:

 ```javascript
 gl.enable(gl.SCISSOR_TEST)